Koiwai Station

 Koiwai Station (小岩井駅, Koiwai-eki) is an East Japan Railway Company (JR East) railway station located in the city of Takizawa, Iwate Prefecture, Japan.

 Lines

 Koiwai Station is served by the Tazawako Line, and is located 10.5 km from the terminus of the line at Morioka Station.

 Station layout

 Koiwai Station has a two opposed side platforms, connected to the wooden station building by a footbridge.
-The station is staffed.
+The station is unstaffed.

 Platforms

 History

 Koiwai Station opened on June 25, 1921.
 The station was absorbed into the JR East network upon the privatization of the JNR on April 1, 1987.

 Passenger statistics

 In fiscal 2015, the station was used by an average of 496 passengers daily (boarding passengers only).